MicrosoftDocs/microsoft-365-community/Community/how-do-site-columns-become-managed-properties-thus-available-for-search.md

 ![Search and offline availability](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch15.png)

-When the index has been updated you will be able to search for content that has your site column metadata like below..
+When the index has been updated you will be able to search for content that has your site column metadata as shown below.

 ![Search by using your new managed property](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch16.png)

 ![Search by using your new managed property](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch17.png)

-To extend the search experience you can use the [PnP Modern Search web part](https://microsoft-search.github.io/pnp-modern-search/) mentioned above to build your custom search landing page:
+To extend the search experience you can use the [PnP Modern Search Web Parts](https://microsoft-search.github.io/pnp-modern-search/) mentioned above to build your custom search landing page:
 The solution will contain mainly:

 * Search box web part